OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-08.md

 ## 1 Kings 8:1

-Then Solomon assembled the elders of Israel and all the heads of the tribes,
+Then Solomon gathered the elders of Israel and all the heads of the tribes,
-the leaders of the fathers’ households of the sons of Israel,
+the leaders of the ancestral houses of the sons of Israel,
 to King Solomon in Jerusalem,
 to bring up the ark of the covenant of the Lord from the city of David, which is Zion.

 ## 1 Kings 8:2

-All the men of Israel assembled themselves before King Solomon
+All the men of Israel gathered before King Solomon
-at the feast, in the month Ethanim, which is the seventh month.
+at the feast, in the month of Ethanim, which is the seventh month.

 ## 1 Kings 8:3

-Then all the elders of Israel came,
+Then all the elders of Israel arrived,
-and the priests took up the ark.
+and the priests carried the ark.

 ## 1 Kings 8:4

 They brought up the ark of the Lord,
-the tent of meeting, and all the holy utensils which were in the tent;
+the tent of meeting, and all the sacred utensils which were in the tent;
-and the priests and the Levites brought them up.
+and the priests and the Levites carried them up.

 ## 1 Kings 8:5

 And King Solomon and all the congregation of Israel,
-who were assembled to him, were with him before the ark,
+who were gathered to him, were with him before the ark,
-sacrificing so many sheep and oxen
+offering so many sheep and oxen
 that they could not be counted or numbered.

 ## 1 Kings 8:6

-Then the priests brought the ark of the covenant of the Lord to its place,
+Then the priests placed the ark of the covenant of the Lord in its position,
-into the inner sanctuary of the house,
+within the inner sanctuary of the house,
 to the Most Holy Place,
-under the wings of the cherubim.
+beneath the wings of the cherubim.

 ## 1 Kings 8:7

-For the cherubim spread their wings over the place of the ark,
+For the cherubim spread their wings over the location of the ark,
-and the cherubim made a covering over the ark and its poles from above.
+and the cherubim provided a covering over the ark and its poles from above.

 ## 1 Kings 8:8

 But the poles were so long
 that the ends of the poles could be seen from the holy place in front of the inner sanctuary,
 but they could not be seen outside;
-they are there to this day.
+they remain there to this day.

 ## 1 Kings 8:9

 There was nothing in the ark except the two tablets of stone
-which Moses put there at Horeb,
+which Moses placed there at Horeb,
 where the Lord made a covenant with the sons of Israel
 when they came out of the land of Egypt.